flutter/website/src/docs/development/tools/devtools/visual-debugging.md

 ## Show layout guidelines

-This feature draws guidelines over your app that displays render boxes, alignments, paddings, scroll views, clippings and spacers.
+This feature draws guidelines over your app that display render boxes, alignments, paddings, scroll views, clippings and spacers.

-This tool can be used for better understanding your layout, for instance finding unwanted paddings or understanding how widgets are being aligned.
+This tool can be used for better understanding your layout.
+For instance, by finding unwanted padding or understanding widget alignment.

 You can also enable this in code: